kraudy/MasterCompiler/docs/Spec.md

 ```

 Look at that, a beautiful-looking log.
 Look how we have a full view of everything that happened before, during, and after the exception.
 No context was lost from the moment it occurred to the moment that it bubbled up to the top of the stack for logging.
 That is very important and valuable functionality.

+If an error spool is generated, MC also adds it to the log.

 ```diff
 +06:46:47.184 [main] INFO  c.g.kraudy.compiler.MasterCompiler -